kgilds/getRealScripts2015/data management scripts/parent_survey_dm.md

 Kevin Gilds
 Friday, October 16, 2015

-# Data Management Script for the Teacher Survey.
+# Data Management Script for the Data Survey.

 **Data must be download from Qulatrics into a CSV file.
 Save the csv file into the directory below.**

-## Set up R to receive the data and load the data into R.
+## Set up R to receive the data and load the data into R. (update directory and file name)

 ```r
 library(dplyr)